Shakir5665/Autonomous_Project/README.md

 This project is proprietary.
 Copyright © 2026 ProcessMind AI.
 All rights reserved.

-For questions or support: support@processmind.ai
+For questions or support: mohamedsakir3456@gmail.com

 ---